mxcl/PromiseKit/Documentation/GettingStarted.md

 # Further Reading

 The above is the 90% you will use.
-We **strongly** suggest reading the [sources], though strictly we are only suggesting you read the function documentation, don't worry about the internals.
-There are numerous little functions that may be useful to you and the documentation for all of the above is more thorough at the source.
+We **strongly** suggest reading the [API Reference].
+There are numerous little
+functions that may be useful to you and the documentation for all of the above is more thorough at the source.